City of Hope testing its own COVID-19 vaccine

 Although they're not first, they do have a chance to stand out, which is why City of Hope is also trying to focus on people 65 and up, those who are immunocompromised, and achieving the holy grail in the vaccine world.

-"To have a freeze-dry form that would be available to be shipped at room temperature.
+"To have a freeze-dried form that would be available to be shipped at room temperature.
 And that would distinguish ours from the Pfizer and the Moderna forms," he said.

 For Duarte, the hopeful possibilities far outweigh the risk.